CHANNEL SWIM INFORMATION SHEET

 Weather Forecasts can be obtained from many different sources on the internet.

-http://www.ndbc.noaa.gov/station_page.phtml?$station=62304 --- Sandette lightship weather site - 24 hour record of what is happening in the Channel.
-(With reference to the wave height readings - these are about ½ of the wave height.)
+http://www.ndbc.noaa.gov/station_page.phtml?$station=62304 --- Sandette lightship weather site - 24 hour record of what is actually happening in the Channel in real time.

 Just -- "Hope for best and prepare/ expect the worst." – That’s Channel swimming.

-We tend to use the internet professional sites -- www.windy.com & www.ventsky.com as they give very localised conditions and updates
+We tend to use the internet professional sites -- www.windy.com & www.ventsky.com as they give very localised conditions and dates

 -------------------------------------------------------------------------------------------------------